int-prob/int-prob-code/vipss2019/travel_local.md

 transportation or shuttles exist between RIC or IAD and Charlottesville (from DCA, Washington Metro + Amtrak is a lengthy but public option).
 Here are some options:
-- One can rent a car from IAD, RIC, or DCA, and also use the car to drive around Charlottesville.
+- One can rent a car from IAD, RIC, or DCA.
+During the conference, having a car is convenient but not essential - the University and the town are walkable.
 - Another option is to take a taxi/Uber/Lyft.
 To/from IAD it is about $150 one way, which is comparable to a one-way car rental.
+- A taxi service to the airport can be reserved in advance ([example](http://thecollegecab.com/Home_Page.html)).
 - Depending on your flight time, you can use the Amtrak Manassas station which is within a 20-30 minute taxi ride (about $35) from IAD.
-- A taxi service can be reserved in advance ([example](http://thecollegecab.com/Home_Page.html)).
+Trains run about once a day.
+It may be a convenient option when going from Charlottesville to IAD as one can wait in the airport.

-If you need any further help arranging travel details, email [Leo Petrov](mailto:lenia.petrov@gmail.com).
+If you need any further help arranging travel details (for example, pooling a rental car from IAD), please email&nbsp;
+<a href="mailto:lenia.petrov@gmail.com"><i class="fa fa-envelope" aria-hidden="true"></i> Leo Petrov</a>.

 ---